 - Is real-time communication with the other project stakeholders possible?

-- Are progress meetings hold on a periodic basis?
+- Are progress meetings held on a periodic basis?
 Are the meeting minutes accessible to the whole team?

 - Is there a well-established and coherent hierarchy through the whole construction process?